Skip to content

 3. Whilst the rice is cooking, mix up the seasoning.
 Simply combine the rice wine vinegar, sugar and salt and stir so that the sugar and salt dissolve.

 5. To make up the rolls, place a sheet of nori onto your rolling mat.
 Have a small bowl of water handy with a splash of rice wine vinegar to keep your hands wet whilst you assemble.
-Spread a layer of rice over the nori sheet, leaving a 1 inch gap at the front and a 2 1/2 inch gap at the top edge.
+Spread a layer of rice over the nori sheet, leaving a 1 inch gap at the front and a 2½ inch gap at the top edge.

 6. Just in from the front edge of the rice, place a line of your filling ingredients - first the smoked salmon, then the avocado and then the prawns.

 7. Using the mat as your rolling aid, bring the front edge up and begin the roll.
-The first part is the trickiest, you are aiming to roll the exposed strip of rice on the front edge on top of your filling ingredients.
+The first part is the trickiest, you are aiming to roll the exposed strip of rice on the front edge, on to the top of your filling ingredients.
 Once you've made your initial roll, use the mat to tighten everything up, before continuing to roll.
 Finally, moisten the back edge of nori so the sushi roll sticks and complete the roll.

 8. You can now go ahead and slice the rolls into sushi pieces, however a short stay in the fridge will firm everything up.
 You can make these well in advance and then cut them just before you serve.